 Julius Hans von Hinten, the second son of Franz von Hinten and Johanna Clemens, was born in Aachen, Germany, also known as Aix-la-Chapelle, city of Charlemagne, on 7 June 1910.
 Here we have him (on the left) with three of his siblings, some time between 1916 and 1919, I should say.

 Times were turbulent in Germany during Hans’ youth.
 He was born when Emperor Wilhelm II still ruled Germany, grew up during WWI and the Weimar Republic, and was 23 years old when the Nazi-era began.
 The family relocated to Dorsten before 1913, and when Hans had finished school, he became a dentist like his father, although we do not know if he stayed in Dorsten for his studies or went elsewhere.
 However, in September 1939 at the age of 29, when WWII was just beginning in Europe, he married Elisabeth Anna Ulrich (or Ullrich) in Eutin, Schleswig-Holstein, close to 300 miles (almost 500 km) north-east of Dorsten.
 The Ulrich’s were from that area, and Hans and Lisa settled there, too.
-They had two children, first a boy, then a girl, although Hans cannot have seen much of them, as was the fate of many young men during that time: Hans was a soldier in the German Wehrmacht, and thus he was more away from home than not.
-His son was around two years old by the time Hans passed away, and his daughter was born less than a month before his death.
-But maybe he was lucky and on home leave when she arrived in this world.
+They had two children, first a girl, then a boy, although Hans cannot have seen much of them, as was the fate of many young men during that time: Hans was a soldier in the German Wehrmacht, and thus he was more away from home than not.
+His daughter was around two years old by the time Hans passed away, and his son was born shortly before his death.
 Here is a picture of him as a young man, presumably in his late teens or early twenties:

 By the time Hans was to die, he served as a private in the 376th Infantry Regiment which was to be included into the 376th Infantry Division that was formed in March 1942 and sent direction Stalingrad to fight Communism.
 But Hans never made it anywhere near Russia, it seems.
 Death found him on 16 February 1942 in some place we cannot decipher: Try your luck in the featured image, the word after the date 16.2.1942: Rytr?
 Rytv?
 Sounds more like an abbreviation to me than a place; maybe he was on his way to France or back home from there.
-Regardless, since his regiment was stationed in the Angoulême region in France at the time (these days known as Nouvelle-Aquitaine), we assume that he died in that area.
-He took a direct hit from an artillery grenade, the above death certificate states.
+Regardless, he took a direct hit from an artillery grenade, the above death certificate states, and I guess it matters little where precisely it happened.
 I wonder if he has a grave at all, given the circumstances, or if he is one of the countless un-buried soldiers that the history of mankind has produced.

 Requiescat in Pace, Great-Uncle Hans.
 You were loved, and you are not forgotten.